leblocks/hopcsharp.nvim/README.md

 contributions as well.
 I myself, don't have much of a free time, it took me 3 months to get to the current (22072025) state of things, but I'll try to improve it little by little.

+## How does it work?

+_hopcsharp_ parses code base with help of tree-sitter and stores data on type locations \ definitions in local sqlite database.
+This database provides data for navigation in code. __It won't be as precise as LSP__ but it provides a fast way with pretty good precision for navigation in a codebase.

 ## Requirements

 * [sqlite.lua](https://github.com/kkharji/sqlite.lua)